AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

   - We need to start scripts from WSE/Mouse Director
   - We need to be able to poll for status (15 or 20 things)
   - We need Bonsai to publish stats along the way (to accumulator)
+  - We need outputs to be compatible with downstream processing modules

 #### Benchmarking
   - Performance levels (in terms of temporal precision) should be compatible with behavior experiments, including visual stimulus presentation